spacelift-io/user-documentation/docs/integrations/single-sign-on/README.md

 Spacelift dynamically checks integrated Identity Provider's Well-Known OpenID configuration for a list of supported scopes and, optionally, asks for `profile` and `groups` scopes if those are available.

 !!! warning
     In order to populate the `input.session.teams` value in the Login Policies Spacelift tries to fetch the `groups` claim.
 For many Identity Providers, this claim has to be manually set and configured.
-Bear in mind that some providers such as GSuite do not support retrieving groups of given users.
+Bear in mind that some providers such as Google Workspace do not support retrieving groups of given users.

 ### OIDC Setup Guides